BSc(Hons), AADip, Part 2 Architectural Assistant

 Jonathan first joined Cullinan Studio in July 2010 after graduating from the University of Bath with First Class Honours.
 After graduating from his Part 2 at the University of Westminster, he rejoined the studio in August 2013.
 Previously, Jonathan has worked for Aaron Evans Architects and ADP, gaining experience through a series of educational, healthcare and residential projects.
 For his thesis Jonathan investigated the negated provision of mental health facilities and how design may intervene therapeutically.
 His thesis project utilised film as a medium for exploring time-based Architecture.

 Joseph joined us in 2013 after graduated with distinction from his Part 2 at the University of Westminster.
 His dissertation was nominated for the Bannister Fletcher Award.
-Previously, Joseph gained his Part I at the University of Brighton where he also spent an Erasmus term studying at the technical university of Brno in the Czech Republic.
+Joseph gained his Part I at the University of Brighton and spent an Erasmus term studying at the technical university of Brno in the Czech Republic.
 His final year project won a prize at the Future Visions Award 2009 organised by the Homes and Communities Agency.
 Since completing his studies at Brighton, he has frequently been an invited critic of Part I architecture students.

 BA(Hons), DipArch, Architect